-The last step is to incorporate NPS feedback into your product development process.
+The last step is to incorporate feedback into your product development process.
 This ensures that the feedback your customers are providing—good and bad—is folded into the experiences you’re building.

 Sharing this info helps our team stay aligned and focused on creating the ultimate user experience.